refinedev/refine/documentation/docs/ui-integrations/ant-design/components/auth-page/index.md

   NavigateToResource,
 } from "@refinedev/react-router";

-import { AuthPage, ThemedLayoutV2, RefineThemes } from "@refinedev/antd";
+import { AuthPage, ThemedLayout, RefineThemes } from "@refinedev/antd";

 import { ConfigProvider } from "antd";